Kinfe123/farm-ui/README.md

 ## Why tho?
-- Free and Paid Beatifull and modern  Website template for Porfolio , Agency , SaaS , Docs , DX tools , frameworks.....
 - We give you a full flexiblity of the source code that we styled and animated with framer motion built on top of radix and shadcn and wee will add more
 - Framework agnostic for generic components
 - Full block of components as copy and paste solution.
-- v0
+- Free and Paid Beatifull and modern  Website template for Porfolio , Agency , SaaS , Docs , DX tools , frameworks as well personalized requests are also accepted [here](https://t.me/Kinfe123)